 3. Large-scale solar farms

 Solar farms in Australia supplied 13.4% of Australia’s electricity needs in the year of 2021, producing 20 times the amount of large-scale solar energy compared to that of 2016.
-These statistics represent the huge amounts of growth that large-scale solar farms have experienced, allowing companies such as Meridian, Genex Power and New Energy to also grow with the industry.
+These statistics represent the huge growth that large-scale solar farms have experienced, allowing companies such as Meridian, Genex Power and New Energy to grow with the industry.